hjaintech/interview-prep/README.md

 # Frontend Interview Preperation Guide

+#Questions
+1. What is CORS?
+How does it work in browsers?
+What is preflight request ?
+[Asked by: Goldman Sachs]
+2. Why do we need Redux?
+Why can't same thing be done by a global state?
+[Asked By: Goldman Sachs]
+3. Explain how does virtual DOM works exactly ?
+Do a walkthrough of how it works when something is to be rendered and when something is to be updated [Asked By: Goldman Sachs]
+4. What happens when you enter a URL in the browser?
+[Asked By: Goldman Sachs]

 Topics pending to be covered
 - Closures (including application of closures.
 For example: maintaining counter using closures)
 - Difference between var, let and const